Azure/autorest.typescript/packages/typespec-test/test/NetworkAnalytics.Management/generated/typespec-ts/README.md

 ### Install the `@azure/arm-networkanalytics` package

-Install the Azure NetworkAnalytics REST client library for JavaScript with `npm`:
+Install the Azure NetworkAnalytics client library for JavaScript with `npm`:

 ```bash
 npm install @azure/arm-networkanalytics